What is AI Systems Penetration Testing?

 Audit evidence for conformity

-An AI penetration test produces findings mapped to EU AI Act Article 15 requirements.
-This gives your compliance team and conformity assessment body concrete, auditable evidence that security obligations are met before the deadline.
+Findings are mapped to Article 15, giving your compliance team and conformity assessment body auditable proof that the security obligations are met.

 How does an AI pentest differ from a classic pentest?